PiotrKupis/PPKWU-Lab2/README.md

 ENDPOINT

-Description: endpoint responsible for getting information about number of uppercase, lowercase, numbers, special characters and if contains its combination or contain passed substring
+Description: endpoint responsible for getting information about number of uppercase, lowercase, numbers, special characters and if contains its combination or contains passed substring
 Path: string/{string}/{substring} (GET)
 Params:
     {string} - passed string